Minute Man National Historical Park

-Minute Man National Historical Park commemorates the opening battle in the American Revolutionary War.
-It also includes the Wayside, home in turn to three noted American authors.
-The National Historical Park is under the jurisdiction of the National Park Service and protects 970 acre in and around the Massachusetts towns of Lexington, Lincoln, and Concord.
+Minute Man National Historical Park is a National Historical Park commemorating the opening battle in the American Revolutionary War, located in and around the Massachusetts towns of Lexington, Lincoln, and Concord.
+It includes the Old North Bridge, where the Battle of Concord began on April 19, 1775, and the Wayside, home in turn to three noted American authors.
+Operated under the jurisdiction of the National Park Service, the park protects 970 acre.

+Between 2022 and 2025, the park received approximately $27 million in funding from the Great American Outdoors Act to assist with its maintenance.